ysyk2021/the-art-of-digital-leadership-leading-effectively-in-the-digital-age/src/chapter-6-3.md

-Chapter 6: Ethical Considerations in Digital Leadership: Ensuring Responsible Use of Artificial Intelligence and Machine Learning
+Ensuring Responsible Use of Artificial Intelligence and Machine Learning
 =================================================================================================================================

 Artificial intelligence (AI) and machine learning (ML) offer tremendous opportunities for innovation and growth in the digital age.
 However, their use also raises ethical considerations related to privacy, bias, and accountability.
 Effective digital leadership requires ensuring the responsible use of AI and ML to maximize their benefits while minimizing their risks.
 In this chapter, we will explore strategies for ensuring responsible use of AI and ML, including developing ethical frameworks, addressing bias, and promoting transparency.